mrabarnett/mrab-regex/README.rst

 Case-insensitive matches in Unicode
 -----------------------------------

 The regex module supports both simple and full case-folding for case-insensitive matches in Unicode.
-Use of full case-folding can be turned on using the ``FULLCASE`` or ``F`` flag, or ``(?f)`` in the pattern.
+Use of full case-folding can be turned on using the ``FULLCASE`` flag.
 Please note that this flag affects how the ``IGNORECASE`` flag works; the ``FULLCASE`` flag itself does not turn on case-insensitive matching.

-In the version 0 behaviour, the flag is off by default.
+Version 0 behaviour: the flag is off by default.

-In the version 1 behaviour, the flag is on by default.
+Version 1 behaviour: the flag is on by default.

 Nested sets and set operations
 ------------------------------